mymichu/koala/backend/doc/change-request-workflow.md

 flowchart
 InitialRequest[Requester ask for a new tool] --> IsPartOfSDE[Is part of one SDE?]
 IsPartOfSDE -- "yes" --> IsToolAlreadyLinked[Is The tool already linked to this SDE?]
-IsToolAlreadyLinked -- "no" --> IsValidSDE[Is The SDE valid?]
+IsToolAlreadyLinked -- "no" --> CreateCR["Create a Change Request with Status Open"] CreateCR --> IsValidSDE[Is The SDE valid?]
 IsToolAlreadyLinked -- "yes" --> CloseChangeCR
 IsValidSDE -- "yes" --> ValidSDE[Is adding the tool changing the purpose of the SDE?]
-ValidSDE -- "no" --> D
+ValidSDE -- "no" --> E
-ValidSDE -- "yes" --> K
+ValidSDE -- "yes" --> CreateNewSDE
+CreateNewSDE --> NewInvalidSDE
+NewInvalidSDE --> E
-IsValidSDE -- "no" --> D
+IsValidSDE -- "no" --> E
-IsPartOfSDE -- "no" --> D["Create a Change Request with Status Open"] D --> E["Does the reviewer accept the change?"]
+IsPartOfSDE -- "no" --> E["Does the reviewer accept the change?"]
 E -- "no" --> Refused[Change Request with status Refused]
 Refused --> CloseChangeCR
 E -- "yes" --> Accepted[Change Request with status Accepted]